-Before getting swept up in the hurricane of holiday obligations and traditions, go do something just for the heck of it.San Francisco in November has a cornucopia of festivals, performances and shows to choose from.
+Before getting swept up in the hurricane of holiday obligations and traditions, go do something just for the heck of it.San Francisco in November 2013 has a cornucopia of festivals, performances, exhibits and workshops to choose from.

 Bay Area Science Festival

-November 3, at 11 am-4 pm
+November 2, at 11 am-4 pm

 At AT&T Park.
 Free.

 Making Masterpiece with Rebecca Eaton

 Eaton, the Emmy-Award-winning producer of PBS's Masterpiece Theatre, gives a backstage look at the station’s hits including Downton Abbey and Sherlock.
 Her just released memoir will be for sale.